owoki/Is-Server-Down-Discord-Notification/README.md

 Then press ctrl+a+d

-If you want check logs
+If you want check logs , type

 ```
 screen -r downbot